Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ### 💡Tips

-1. Add a blank line *at the top of open tag*, otherwise it may cause a format problem.
+1. Add a blank line *at the top of the open tag*, otherwise it may cause a format problem.
 2. Use  `<br>` for line break.
 3. *Do not include any blank line within the Sticky Notes*, if you want to add a *blank line* please use  `<br><br>`.